-Children and HIV – This packet is a compilation of several recent fact sheets and other resources.
+Children and HIV – This packet is a compilation of recent fact sheets and other resources.
 You may wish to customize it to meet the needs or interests of particular groups, such as event participants, providers, patients, clients, or the general public.
 So please feel free to distribute all or part of this packet as either a printout or PDF.

 Web Pages and Fact Sheets

-Preventing Mother-to-Child Transmission of HIV (HIVinfo) – This fact sheet in frequently asked questions (FAQ) format explains what mother-to-child transmission of HIV is, and discusses HIV testing among pregnant women, the safety and use of antiretroviral drugs to prevent mother-to-child transmission during pregnancy and birth, and steps women with HIV can take to prevent transmission to their infants after birth.
+Preventing Perinatal Transmission of HIV (HIVinfo) – This fact sheet in frequently asked questions (FAQ) format explains what mother-to-child transmission of HIV is, and discusses HIV testing among pregnant women, the safety and use of antiretroviral drugs to prevent mother-to-child transmission during pregnancy and birth, and steps women with HIV can take to prevent transmission to their infants after birth.
 Also available in Spanish.

 HIV and Children and Adolescents (HIVinfo) – This fact sheet in FAQ format discusses how children and adolescents become infected with HIV, as well as new HIV diagnoses, HIV risk factors, and medication adherence challenges among children and adolescents.
 Also available in Spanish.